Ümit Kurt (footballer)

-Ümit Kurt (born 2 May 1991) is a Turkish footballer who plays as a centre back for Sakaryaspor.
-He made his Süper Lig debut on 24 April 2011 for MKE Ankaragücü.
+Ümit Kurt (born 2 May 1991) is a Turkish footballer who plays as a centre back for 24 Erzincanspor.

 Club career

 MKE Ankaragücü

-Ümit Kurt played 35 matches with MKE Ankaragücü and managed to score two goals playing as a center back defender.
+He made his Süper Lig debut on 24 April 2011 for MKE Ankaragücü. Ümit Kurt played 35 matches with MKE Ankaragücü and managed to score two goals playing as a center back defender.

 Sivasspor

 On 3 January 2013, Kurt was transferred to Sivasspor for €140,000.
 Kurt scored his first goal on 25 August 2013, against Konyaspor.
 He received a cross from Cicinho in the 67th minute from a right corner and scored with a flying header.